pinterest/ktlint/documentation/release-latest/docs/install/cli.md

-!!! note Command Line usage
+!!! note "Command Line usage"
     If you don't plan to use `ktlint`'s command line interface then you can skip this section.

 ## Download and verification